Lumi-supercomputer/LUMI-SoftwareStack/Setup/README.md

         CrayEnv are likely different.
 Force a reload of some modules?
 This is tricky unless we simply load a cpe module?

-      * And check what happens in a job script.
+      * And check what happens in a job script (can be done only after global availability)

         Likely: Modules loaded but with the wrong targets until CrayEnv is reloaded.